A smiling young man hiking down a mountain with his female friends during a vacation with the sun sets in the background.

 • Why visit in June: A blend of history and lazy beach days

-When it comes to where to go on holiday in June for sunshine, it’s hard to beat Tunis.
+When it comes to choosing a holiday destination in June for sunshine, it’s hard to beat Tunis.
 The city has fantastic weather throughout the summer, so expect to enjoy the Mediterranean’s warmth in full force as you stroll around the maze-like Medina, past Independence Square, and along Avenue Habib Bourguiba.
 All three boast impressive architecture, with the latter designed as a Tunisian version of the Champs-Élysées in Paris.

 If you need a break from the heat, dip into one of the many cafes and restaurants in Tunis.
 This includes several al fresco venues right along the city’s seafront.
 And speaking of the sea, what better way to cool off than with a swim?
 Tunis hosts several idyllic options, including Amilcar Beach just next door to Carthage.
 Tunis is also awash with incredible ruins, from Roman mosaics to the remnants of the ancient city of Carthage that’s now a UNESCO site.